containers/podman-desktop/website/docs/extensions/write/index.md

 #### Scaffold the project

-1. setup a Node.js project with `TypeScript`.
+1. Setup a Node.js project with `TypeScript`.
 Use for example `npm init` command.

 1. Bring the development dependency to Podman Desktop API.
 It allows to import the API and register the contributions.